- Study Abroad

 To date, we have never had cause to dismiss a researcher and we are confident in the qualifications and professionalism of scientists and students that study in Ceiba-managed reserves.
 However, Ceiba reserves the right to dismiss any researcher from a project site, for any reason deemed sufficiently severe by Ceiba and the local site managers.
 Persons subject to dismissal will be notified in writing of the termination of their research project and the reasons for expulsion.
 Expulsion of participants may result from cases such as: 1) gross deviations from approved research plan, 2) misuse of site facilities, 3) improper professional or personal conduct, 4) misrepresentation of Ceiba and our goals and 5) violation of management guidelines in reserves, 6) Failure to obtain appropriate research permits.

 Students and scientists interested in conducting research in Ceiba sites should submit the application materials listed below – incomplete applications will not be considered.
 Researchers are expected to comply with the regulations and guidelines described on this webpage, including the general responsibilities.
 Please note that researchers are responsible for obtaining the appropriate research/collection permits and visas from the government of Ecuador.
 Researchers will not be allowed to begin work at Ceiba sites until all appropriate permits and visas are obtained from Ecuador, so we urge you to begin the permitting process as soon as possible.
 Ceiba can provide you with guidance on the proper authorities with whom to correspond.

 To apply, complete the online application below , send the following materials to Ceiba no later than 45 days prior to your intended start date.
 Applications should be mailed to the address below:

-You may email items 2-4, but we must receive your application fee by regular mail or via our online donation system (link) before your application can be considered.
+You may email items 2-4, but we must receive your application fee by regular mail or via our online payment system before your application can be considered.
 Applicants who are already in Ecuador may submit the materials and application fee in person to Ceiba’s representative (contact Ceiba for details).
 Please send all materials to:

 Ceiba Foundation for Tropical Conservation